 There were three mysteries left unsolved aboard Thetis:

 - The water leaking from the engine cooling water pump.
-It can only be from the shaft bushing and there is nothing I can do short of opening the pump and replacing the bushing.
-Since I do not have a spare bushing, I had to defer this problem for later.
+It could only be from the shaft bushing and there was nothing I could do short of opening the pump and replacing the bushing.
+Since I did not have a spare bushing, I had to defer this problem for later.
 I just pumped out the water from under the engine.

 - The low volume pumped out by the bilge pump.
 This was baffling, The actual electric pump seemed to work fine so I concluded that the hose from the pump to the outlet must be clogged.
 I run a “snake” to no avail.
 There simply was no obstruction.